BertokMate1/ParhuzamosEszkoz/README.md

 # Repository for Parallel Devices:
--   -Homeworks are found on the main page
+- Tasks are found on the main page